Skip to main content

 FieldTypeDescription

-formatstrFormat identifier — must match an agent’s supported_module_formats()
+formatstrFormat identifier — must exactly match a value in the target agent’s supported_module_formats().

 Optional Fields